jimmypocock/Template-NextJS/scripts/README.md

 # Scripts Directory

-This directory contains all deployment and maintenance scripts for the Vocal Technique Translator.
+This directory contains all deployment and maintenance scripts for the NextJS AWS Template.

 ## Deployment Scripts